-4.6.1 Flora
+4.5.1Flora

-Natural vegetation in Nairobi has been cleared to pave way for the establishment of both residential and commercial developments.
+Natural vegetation in the site has been cleared to pave way for existing structure.
 The natural vegetation in the area has thus been greatly modified.
-However, the site has various vegetation cover such as mature trees and grass.
+The remnants of the natural vegetation in the site are few scattered mature trees and grass.
+The proponent is encouraged to do a lot of landscaping to replace the cleared vegetation and maintain a healthy environment.